Introduction

 x1/ x3/

-If flightPlanMode = "tracks".
-The result may look like below.
+If flightPlanMode = "track", the result may look like this:

 #--# #--> #-----#